ergodicio/tsadar/docs/source/tresolved.rst

 Fitting time resolved EPW
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Load the electron spectra, and activate the EPW fit by setting the corresponding booleans to :bdg-info:`True`.
+Load the electron spectra, and activate the EPW fit by setting the corresponding booleans to :bdg-success-line:`True`.

 .. code-block:: yaml
     :caption: Inputs.yalm